The U.S. first lady will meet with Chinese first lady Peng Liyuan on Friday

 Her mother and her two daughters are also joining the trip

 First lady Michelle Obama is in China for an official visit to expand Sino-American relations, but she will refrain from talking about political differences.

-The three generations of girls and women flew from Washington on Wednesday for what is to be a weeklong trip to three Chinese cities, where Obama is expected to speak with children at schools about education and youth empowerment.
+Mrs. Obama, who flew Wednesday from Washington, D.C., is making a week-long trip to three Chinese cities and will speak with children at several schools about the importance of education and youth empowerment.